gilch/hissp/docs/style_guide.rst

     with a "chance"% of rain.")

    (enjoin "Weather in "                  ;OK.
            location
            " for "
            date
            " will be "
            weather
            "
-    with a "
+     with a "                             ;OK, but would look better with \n. chance
-          chance
            "% of rain.")

 Exactly where the implied groups are can depend on the function's semantics, not just the fact that it's a call.